 The Technology and Innovation Department is a City Manager department within the Long Beach organization.
-With about 130 FTEs and an operating budget of around $40m, we are organized into 3 main bureaus.
-We are a full service organization providing a centralized resource for technology deployment and support throughout the City.
-Twenty-four hours a day, seven days a week, TI provides service to customers who rely on our extensive information and communications technology infrastructure.
+With about 191 FTEs and an operating budget of around $70m, we are organized into 5 main bureaus.
+We are a full service organization providing a centralized resource managing the full range of information technology and related services across the City’s operations in support of the City’s business objectives.
+Twenty-four hours a day, seven days a week, TID provides friendly and accessible service to our partner departments who rely on our extensive information and communications technology infrastructure.

 “It is our mission to provide a customer-focused environment that integrates people, processes, and technology to increase the efficiency and effectiveness of City services.”